Polymer/vscode-plugin/README.md

 # Polymer VSCode plugin

-Unlocks all of the power of the [Polymer Analyzer] in your editor.
+Unlocks all of the power of the [Polymer Analyzer] in [VS Code].
 See the [Polymer Editor Service] for more info, including links to other editor plugins.

 Features: